DIY filmmaking gear you can make for $15 or less

 Basically you need all the help you can get.
 Depending on what equipment you decide to go with, videography gear can bust your budget before you even start shooting – but there’s no reason to go broke before you’ve even yelled “action”.
 There are a number of ways to cut corners and keep costs low, especially if you’re willing to go down the DIY route.

 Being a filmmaker is all about being creative, after all.
 So why not get creative with the gear you’re using to shoot with too?
-We’re here to help you on your path by suggesting a number of ways to make your own filmmaking tools with resources you can buy for $15 or less.
+We’re here to help you on your path by suggesting a number of ways to obtain your own filmmaking camera with resources you can buy for $15 or less.
 This way you can get that A-list look on a D-list budget.

 The light stand that’s light on the pockets